by John Eberhard

 The real way to do this, is:

-- Start a Google AdWords account and select high traffic keywords, set your geography so the ads appear in the geographical locations you want, and put your ads up.
+- Start a Google Ads account and select high traffic keywords, set your geography so the ads appear in the geographical locations you want, and put your ads up.
 Then bid high enough so your ads appear somewhere in the top 5, and set it up correctly so that you start driving traffic to your site.
 Remember that conversions are the key.
-Using AdWords you can achieve high rankings quickly, while you are working on the next part.
+Using Ads you can achieve high rankings quickly, while you are working on the next part.

 - Do keyword research, select keywords that have decent traffic but low number of competing sites.
 Then optimize your site and put these keywords up on the site.
 Then start a link building campaign using these selected keywords and stick with it for at least 6-12 months.